...Baby One More Time: Background

 Spears recorded her vocals for the song in May 1998 at Cheiron Studios.
 She stayed up late the night before listening to Soft Cell's "Tainted Love" ("What a sexy song") to get the growl she wanted: "I wanted my voice to be kind of rusty."
 Spears revealed that she "didn't do well at all the first day in the studio [recording the song], I was just too nervous.
 So I went out that night and had some fun.
 The next day I was completely relaxed and nailed it.
 You gotta be relaxed singing '...
 Baby One More Time'."
 The song was produced by Martin and Rami, and was also mixed by Martin at Cheiron Studios.
 Thomas Lindberg played the guitar, while Johan Carlberg played the bass guitar.
 Background vocals were provided by Spears, Martin and Nana Hedin.
 Denniz Pop was credited as producer even though he was not present for the recording or mixing.
 Spears also recorded a track called "Autumn Goodbye", written and produced by Eric Foster White, that was released as a B-side to "...Baby One More Time".
 "Autumn Goodbye" was recorded in 1998 at 4MW East Studios in New Jersey.

-"...Baby One More Time" was released by Jive as Spears's debut single on October 23, 1998, when she was only sixteen years old.
+"...Baby One More Time" was released by Jive as Spears' debut single on October 23, 1998, when she was only 16 years old.
 Spears said "...Baby One More Time" was one of her favorite songs in her entire catalog, naming "Toxic" and "He About to Lose Me" as the other two.